Permafrost/Tundra/readme.md

     # a list containing n items results in a new list of n + 1 items
     tundra.list.document:append($list[], $item)

+    # removes all null values from each IData item in the given list, and then
-    # removes all null items from the given list, thereby shortening the length
+    # removes all null items themselves from the given list, thereby shortening
-    # of the list
+    # the length of the list
     tundra.list.document:compact($list[])

     # returns a new list containing all the items in the given $list and $items